In this tutorial, you will build a universal app contract that accepts messages

 from connected chains and emits corresponding events on ZetaChain.
 For instance,

-a user on Ethereum can send the message "alice"
+a user on Ethereum can send the message "alice", and the universal contract on

-ZetaChain will emit an event with the string "Hello on ZetaChain, alice"
+ZetaChain will emit an event with the string "Hello on ZetaChain, alice".

 You will learn how to: